OpenWaterFoundation/owf-learn-python/mkdocs-project/docs/dev-env/python.md

-# Python Development Environment / Install Python
+# Development Environment / Python Software

 Python can be downloaded and installed from the Python website ([python.org/downloads](https://www.python.org/downloads/)).
 If possible, install and use the latest 3.x version.
 However, the choice of Python version may depend on integration with an existing environment,